hortonworks-gallery/ambari-vnc-service/README.md

 - The eclipse project should build on its own and not show errors (if not, you may need to add jars to the project properties)

-- To run maven compile: Run > Run Configurations > Maven Build
+- To run maven compile: In Eclipse, click Run > Run Configurations > Maven Build
   - The first time you do this, it will ask you for the configuration:
-    - Name: specify anything (e.g. streaming)
+    - Name: specify anything (e.g. streaming compile)
     - Base dir: base dir of source code (e.g. /opt/TruckEvents/Tutorials-master or **/root/hdp22-twitter-demo/stormtwitter-mvn** or /root/hdp22-hive-streaming)
     - Under ‘Goals’: clean install
     - Under Maven Runtime: (scroll down to see this option) add your existing mvn install on the sandbox (its faster than using the embedded one)